felixplasser/qc_pymol/README.md

 # qc_pymol
 Scripts for using pymol together with quantum chemistry programs.
-So far this includes utilities for plotting densities and electrostatic potentials.
+So far this includes utilities for plotting densities/electrostatic potentials and arrows for dipole moments.

 Author: Felix Plasser